WARPD: World model Assisted Reactive Policy Diffusion: Introduction

 Diffusion models offer a compelling alternative, providing continuous outputs and learning multimodal action distributions ~\citep{Tan2024MultitaskMP}.
 Action trajectory diffusion for robotic tasks ~\citep{chi2024diffusionpolicy} has shown promise but incurs high computational costs, particularly at high control frequencies.
 Moreover, such trajectory diffusion models are susceptible to the trade-off between performance and action horizon (or action chunk size, representing the number of environment interactions between consecutive trajectory generations).
 Fewer diffusion queries lead to larger action chunks, giving greater trajectory tracking errors.

-To overcome these limitations, we introduce \textbf{Latent Weight Diffusion (LWD)}, a novel approach that uses latent diffusion to \textbf{generate closed-loop policies directly in parameter space}, bypassing trajectory generation.
-LWD first encodes demonstration trajectories into a latent space, then learns their distribution using a diffusion model, and finally decodes them into policy weights via a hypernetwork~\citep{ha2016hypernetworks}.
-This approach leverages the success of latent diffusion techniques in vision~\citep{rombach2022StableDiffusion} and language~\citep{lovelace2024latentsForLangGen}, bringing their advantages to robotic control.
-For LWD, the action horizon corresponds to the number of environment interactions between consecutive policy weight generations.
-To achieve trajectory encoding and policy parameter decoding, we derive a novel objective function described in \cref{sec:Latent_Policy_Representation}, and show that we can approximate its components with a hypernetwork based VAE and optimize it using a novel loss function described in \cref{sec:Autoencoder}.

-LWD provides the following key benefits: \begin{enumerate} \item \textbf{Longer Action Horizons \& Robustness to Perturbations}: By generating closed-loop policies, LWD mitigates trajectory tracking errors, enabling policies to operate over extended time horizons with fewer diffusion queries.
-Additionally, closed-loop policies are reactive to environmental changes, ensuring LWD-generated policies remain robust under stochastic disturbances. \item \textbf{Lower Inference Costs}: The computational burden of generalization is shifted to the diffusion model, allowing the generated policies to be smaller and more efficient. \end{enumerate}
+To overcome these limitations, we introduce \textbf{World model Assisted Reactive Policy Diffusion (WARPD)}, a novel approach that uses latent diffusion and a world model to \textbf{generate closed-loop policies directly in parameter space}, bypassing trajectory generation.
+WARPD first encodes demonstration trajectories into a latent space, then learns their distribution using a diffusion model, and finally decodes them into policy weights via a hypernetwork~\citep{ha2016hypernetworks}.
+The generated policy is also optimized with model-based imitation learning using a co-trained world (dynamics) model ~\citep{ha2018worldmodels}, which helps in understanding the environment transitions during training.
+This approach leverages the success of latent diffusion techniques in vision~\citep{rombach2022StableDiffusion} and language~\citep{lovelace2024latentsForLangGen}, and combines them with learned dynamics models, bringing their advantages to robotic control.
+The world model, and accompanying loss terms, help the agent learn the optimal policy that can be backpropagated through the learned (differentiable) dynamics, and also apply corrective actions to bring the agent states back into the distribution of the input trajectory dataset.
+For WARPD, the action horizon corresponds to the number of environment interactions between consecutive policy weight generations.
+To achieve trajectory encoding and policy parameter decoding, we derive a novel objective function described in \cref{sec:Latent_Policy_Representation}, and show that we can approximate its components with a hypernetwork-based VAE and a World Model, and optimize it using a novel loss function described in \cref{sec:Autoencoder}.
+This paper provides the following key contributions: \begin{enumerate} \item \textbf{Theoretical Foundations for generating policies}: By integrating concepts from latent diffusion, hypernetworks, and world models, we derive a novel objective function, which when optimized, allows us to generate policy parameters instead of action trajectories. \item \textbf{Longer Action Horizons \& Robustness to Perturbations}: By generating closed-loop policies under learned dynamics, WARPD mitigates trajectory tracking errors, enabling policies to operate over extended time horizons with fewer diffusion queries.
+Additionally, closed-loop policies are reactive to environmental changes, ensuring WARPD-generated policies remain robust under stochastic disturbances. \item \textbf{Lower Inference Costs}: The computational burden of generalization is shifted to the diffusion model, allowing the generated policies to be smaller and more efficient. \end{enumerate}